 I’m excited to say that this version is low in sugar, has no butter or oil and uses whole rolled oats instead of instant AND they still taste good.
 Like really good, and not just to people like me who like healthy food.
 Others have said they’re good too. 🙂

 These cookies are perfect for your next holiday cookie platter (people won’t even notice that they’re healthy) but I’ve also deemed them a great snack option.
 With the protein powder, peanut butter and oats, they’re basically like a granola/protein bar.
 I’ve totally taken this idea to heart and have been eating them for a snack whenever possible.
 Cookies every day = awesome!

-- Place batter in the fridge for 10-15 minutes to let the batter set up – this step is optional, but the cookies will be much easier to shape if you do it.
+Place batter in the fridge for 10 minutes to let the batter set up – this step is optional, but the cookies will be cool and much easier to shape if you do it.

-- Drop chilled dough by spoonfuls on a baking sheet lined with parchment paper, using hands to work cookies into desired shape – I made these into little round cookies.
+Drop chilled dough by spoonfuls on a baking sheet lined with parchment paper, using hands to work cookies into desired shape – I made these into little round cookies.
 At this point they’re ready to enjoy or you can place them in the fridge if you’re serving them later.
 Store any leftover cookies in the fridge.